 WELCOME TO BFIS!

-This program is designed to help you and your family as you transition to the school community.
-This page is fluid and will continue to be updated through the summer.
+This page is fluid and will continue to be updated throughout the summer.
 All new families should review this page and use the various sections below as a check list to complete all requirements prior to the start of 2021-2022 school year

 "Excellent welcome program, we especially liked the pre school, during holiday buddy introduction.
 It provided all three kids the chance to get to know someone before the first days of school, plus explore the city and their surrounds.
 Again the best orientation/buddy program we have been involved with."
 (Ford Family)

 "Definitely a highlight for our 2 girls!
 It made them feel very welcome and reduced much anxiety!"(Forer Family)

 We still don't know what the next school year will look like.
 The school is planning different scenarios.
 Most probably, teaching and learning at BFIS will be very similar to the school year 2020-2021 with students on our campus all year long.
 Probably, Covid restrictions and protocols will loosen a bit but some of them will still be in place.
 Please, take a look at our current Covid protocols.

 Available July 2021

 Disponible en julio 2021

 Our purpose is to engage our diverse school community in the pursuit of educational excellence and success for all students.